 5. Third-party contents and technologies, social media

-You also have the possibility to follow us or access content shared by us on YouTube, XING and LinkedIn.
-For information about the purpose and scope of data collection and the further processing and use of the data by the respective social network as well as your rights and setting options to protect your private sphere please consult the data privacy statements / notices of the relevant social network, for which we have provided corresponding links below:
+You also have the possibility to follow us on YouTube, XING and LinkedIn.
+For information about the purpose and scope of data collection and the further processing and use of the data by the respective social network as well as your rights and setting options to protect your private sphere, please consult the data privacy statements / notices of the relevant social network, for which we have provided corresponding links below: